workmanjack/workmanjack.github.io/README.md

 1. To [install Hugo](https://gohugo.io/getting-started/installing), I used [Chocolatey](https://chocolatey.org/).
 Note that I had never used Chocolatey before, but it was a breeze.
 2. Follow [Hugo's quickstart guide](https://gohugo.io/getting-started/quick-start/).
 I had a local site up and running in minutes!
 3. Follow [Hugo's GitHub Pages guide](https://gohugo.io/hosting-and-deployment/hosting-on-github/).
+4. Find a Hugo theme and follow its installation directions

 Two notes on the Pages guide that confused me at first:

 * Their provided git submodule command uses ssh instead of https.
 My local git is not properly configured to work with ssh, so I needed to switch the command to https.
 So, instead of `git submodule add -b master git@github.com:<USERNAME>/<USERNAME>.github.io.git public`, I ran `git submodule add -b master https://github.com/<USERNAME>/<USERNAME>.github.io.git public`.
 * By default, hugo does not render the static site files to your disk when running `hugo serve`.
 To enable this, run `hugo serve --renderToDisk`.

+And another two notes on working with Hugo Themes:

+* You will probably need to copy the theme's example site's config.toml settings
+* If you're using a custom domain name, make sure your hugo's baseUrl is set to the github.io address and not the custom domain.
+If you set it as the custom domain, then your networked imports/includes/downloads won't work.

 ### Publishing Hugo to a Subdirectory of Your GitHub Pages Site